Srini-98/TEXT2SQL-EHRSQL/README.md

 Note: Pass the path to the model , the learning rate , the dataset path , output directory and model name as parameters to the script.

 ## Inference
+Go to the inference folder for instructions to perform inference on the development set.